|Thr 97-373||Mick Alderson|

 Theatre is a collaborative art, requiring an understanding of the work of the other artists in the theatre process and of the wider culture as a whole.
 Some projects will therefore be collaborative in nature.
 Life is also a "collaborative art".
 As part of a liberal arts education, the study of theatre contributes to an understanding of our culture, how it works and how it affects us, and how we can affect our larger society.
 A liberal arts education thus makes us more effective participants in society.

 Most necessary materials will be available in class.
 Software to complete projects will be available in AC W16 lab or as free downloads on the Web.
-Covered software titles will include LXFree, LXFree for Java, or Vectorworks Spotlight; Audacity and Qlab, Multicue, or Quicktime.
+Covered software titles will include LXFree, LXFree for Java, or Vectorworks Spotlight; Audacity and Qlab or Quicktime.
 We will also use iTunes or Windows Media Player.

-Light plot project will use a CAD program to create.
+Light plot project will use a CAD program (Vectorworks or LXFree) to create.
 You MAY use hand drafting to complete, in which case the following equipment is suggested (not required):

-Grade will be based on labratory projects, on quizzes, and on production work.
+Grade will be based on laboratory projects, on quizzes, and on production work.

 Projects: There will be 12 laboratory projects spaced throughout the semester.
 Projects are due ON TIME.

 Strike is approx. 4:00 pm